Insurance Marketing Systems

 The agency owns the expiration rights or renewal rights of the policies, and if the insured renews the policy, the agent can select another insurer for the renewal.
 For this reason, independent agents get paid the same commission for renewals as they do for selling the policy, because otherwise the agency can place the renewal business with another insurer.

 Independent agents also may adjust small claims or provide loss control services to the insured.
-In some cases, they may even bill the customer and collect the premium, although most insurers use direct billing.
+They may even bill the customer and collect the premium, although most insurers use direct billing.